-Stage 3 - Consultation with Statutory Bodies
+Stage 2 - Consultation with Statutory Bodies

 In view of their impact on timescales it is essential that consultations are carefully managed.
-As stated above, consultations will be issued on a need to consult basis and only when necessary to inform a planning decision.
-The Council will therefore only consult in accordance with the requirements of Schedule 3 to the Planning (General Development Procedure) order (Northern Ireland) 2015.
+As stated above, consultations will be issued on a "need to consult basis" and only when necessary to inform a planning decision.
+The Council will therefore only consult in accordance with the requirements of Schedule 3 to the Planning (General Development Procedure) order (Northern Ireland) 2015and having regard to any existing standing advice from consultees on when to consult.
 Consultations will normally be issued within three working days of allocation.
 Statutory consultees have a duty to respond within 21 days from the date of consultation.